 Mini Case Study

-The Cheerios brand architecture needed to be improved to optimize its resonance with GM and US Hispanic (USH) Households (HH)
+The Cheerios brand architecture needed to be improved to optimize its resonance with US Hispanic (USH) Households (HH).

-Increase awareness and drive penetration in GM and USH HH
+Increase awareness and drive penetration in USH HH.

 Conducted qualitative consumer research to reveal a fresh insight --which led to a new compelling key message and reprioritization the brand's RTBs

 While cultural nuances exits, GM and USH moms want to teach their children healthy habits that will last them a lifetime (and eating a nutritious breakfast is one of those things)

 Updated the Cheerios brand architecture resulting in a dedicated TV and print ad campaign for the USH market (see brand architecture and TVC below).

 Differentiate Victoria’s Día de Los Muertos activation from the many other cervezas in the marketplace.

 We unearthed real insights by conducting proprietary and secondary research among cultural experts.
 The Latino Smithsonian, a professor at the Department of Latino Studies at UCLA and a curator at the Museum of Mexican Art all agreed -the holiday was more well known in recent years.
 However, non-Hispanics were unsure about how to celebrate the day.
 The problem was clear.
 We needed to help them understand the unique relationship Hispanics have with death.

 People think the Day of the Dead is about death.
 But, what they fail to realize is that it’s a day to celebrate the life of the dead.